DavidTausend/aws-bootcamp-cruddur-2023/journal/week9.md

 Error summary:
-The error clearly indicates that our codebuild doesn’t have sufficient permission to connect with ecr cluster backend.
+The error clearly indicates that our codebuild doesn’t have sufficient permission to connect with ecr cluster backend-flask.

 Easy solutions: